orca-zhang/influxdb-c/README.md

     bar y=10.30
     ```

-- If bulk writes should be done from within a loop, one has to format
+- If measurement data is sent from within a loop, but higher write performance
-  each measurement separately, then at the end send the formatted line to
+  is needed, one has to format each measurement separately, then at the end
-  the database.
-This example sends 10 measurements:
+  send the formatted line to the database.
+This example sends 10 measurements
+  with a single http request:

   ```c
   influx_client_t c = {strdup("127.0.0.1"), 8091, NULL, NULL, NULL};